Archive for the ‘Heirloom Tomatoes’ Category

 Heirloom Tomato Report

 I thought I’d update you with an heirloom tomato report, on how these wonderful plants are growing in the garden.
-I’ve had extremely unsettled weather from January through last week (beginning of March) and the tomatoes have taken it with differing results.
+I’ve had extremely unsettled weather from January through the beginning of March and the tomatoes have taken it with differing results.
 Here’s a homegrown heirloom tomato report!

 Heirloom Tomatoes in the Garden